majingamo/ebulodccis/README.md

 ## 🎯 Key Features

+### Trust Points System
+The system includes a comprehensive trust points system to encourage responsible equipment borrowing:

+- **Starting Points**: All new borrowers start with 20 trust points
+- **Point Deductions**:
+  - **Late Returns**: -3 points if equipment is returned 30+ minutes after scheduled time
+  - **Damaged Equipment**: -5 points if equipment is returned in damaged condition
+  - **Combined Penalties**: If equipment is both late and damaged, both deductions apply (-8 total)
+- **Point Gains**:
+  - **Good Condition**: +1 point when equipment is returned in good condition
+  - **Feedback Submission**: +1 point when borrower submits feedback after return
+- **Restrictions**:
+  - Minimum trust points is 0 (cannot go negative)
+  - Borrowers with 0 trust points cannot create new requests
+  - Message displayed: "Please visit the Dean's office for an appeal"
+- **Visibility**:
+  - Borrowers can see their own trust points on their dashboard
+  - Admins can view all borrowers' trust points in "Manage Borrowers" section
+  - Color-coded display (red for 0, orange for <10, purple for ≥10)
+- **Automatic Tracking**: All trust point changes are automatically logged in `activity_logs` and `equipment_history` tables

 ### Performance Optimizations
 - **API Caching**: Reduces Edge Requests by 70-80%
 - **Smart Polling**: Notifications poll every 60 seconds (borrower) / 2 minutes (admin)
 - **Efficient Data Loading**: Cached responses for frequently accessed data
+- **Cache Invalidation**: Smart cache clearing when data changes (e.g., trust points updates)

 ### Security
 - Stateless authentication using `X-User-Id` header
 - Input sanitization on all API endpoints
 - CORS protection
+- Date validation (prevents selecting past dates for requests)
+- Trust points validation (blocks borrowing at 0 points)
 - Row Level Security (RLS) can be enabled in Supabase for production

 ## 🐛 Troubleshooting